-Specific Objectives Content The learner should be able to: define climatology and meteorology. distinguish between weather and climate. outline the elements of weather and climate. describe the layers of the atmosphere. weather and climate
+Specific Objectives Content The learner should be able to: • define climatology and meteorology.
+The concepts climatology and meteorology • distinguish between weather and climate. • The distinction between weather and climate • outline the elements of weather and climate. • Elements of weather and climate • describe the layers of the atmosphere. • Layers of the atmosphere